jazzband/django-oauth-toolkit/docs/advanced_topics.rst

         re_path(r"^introspect/$", oauth2_views.IntrospectTokenView.as_view(), name="introspect"),
     ] + urls.management_urlpatterns + urls.oidc_urlpatterns

-You can then remplace ``oauth2_provider.urls`` with the path to your urls file, but make sure you keep the same namespace as before.
+You can then replace ``oauth2_provider.urls`` with the path to your urls file, but make sure you keep the same namespace as before.

 .. code-block:: python